 - Completed Form I-131A, Application for Travel Document (Carrier Documentation).

 - Evidence showing the date when you last departed from the United States (e.g., e-tickets, boarding passes, etc.).

 - Evidence showing that you acquired U.S. legal resident status (e.g., copy of your immigrant visa, USCIS admission stamp in your passport, etc.).

 - Evidence showing that you maintained residence in the United States while temporarily visiting Lithuania and/or other countries overseas (e.g., information about your employment in the United States, tax returns, family situation, etc.).

 - Police report if your I-551 card and/or other travel documents have been stolen.

 - One color photograph (5x5cm) of your full face, front view, against a light background taken within the last six months.
 Please click for more information on photo requirements.

 - Copy of the non-refundable processing fee payment ($575) receipt from USCIS online payment system (ELIS).

-IMPORTANT: please be aware that even if your application for a Transportation Letter is approved, it may take a few more days to verify your LPR status with USCIS and to prepare the Letter.
+IMPORTANT: please be aware that even if your application for a Boarding Foil is approved, it may take a few more days to verify your LPR status with USCIS and to prepare the document.
 It is valid for 30 days after the date of issuance, therefore please plan your trip to the U.S. accordingly.